BBVA/Overlord/overview.draft.md

 Please be aware that to read this paper will requiere some advanced knowledge about program synthesis, e-graphs, Haskell and type systems.
 Fortunately it's not requiered to understand and use the Overlord solution, this is the engine under the hood.

+# Component Executor

+## Input - Output
+Final Program -> Program Result

+## Functional Description
+This piece of software has its own repository well explained.

+TODO: set the link

+In a nutshell must be capable to execute any tool and integrate results between diferent pieces of software in a cordinated way.

+## Implementation problems

+TODO: set the link

+Mix and max several piecen of software can be a challenge problem to solve.

+## Solution architecture

+TODO: set the link

+Thanks to NixOS and their Flakes feature you can use software from a huge variety of sources and make it to work as a single piece of software.

 # Rule Results Signer

 ## Input - Output